ossf/Memory-Safety/docs/memory-safety-continuum.md

 ### Examples

-### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in your code as well as in all dependencies' code
+#### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in your code as well as in all dependencies' code

 - Using a fuzzer such as [AFL++](https://github.com/AFLplusplus/AFLplusplus) on both your own code and third party code
 - TO DO - add more examples

-### Using a memory safe by default language with developer best practices, language processors, post processors etc. and automated tooling to check for memory safety in your code
+#### Using a memory safe by default language with developer best practices, language processors, post processors etc. and automated tooling to check for memory safety in your code

-Examples:

 - Using the [Go Data Race Detector](https://go.dev/doc/articles/race_detector)
 - Using other tools such as [govulncheck, fuzzing, and vet](https://go.dev/doc/security/best-practices) when writing Go code